-It's your first analytics assignment, and you are overwhelmed not sure of how to go about it.
-You are pretty sure Tableau is the tool you're going to visualize your data with, but you doubt the preconceived framework in your mind, you even not clearly sure how your consumers will respond, we can say you're scared though very optimistic to continue with the assignment.
-This is the process newbies go through in every industry and i hope this article will shed some light on how to deal with analytics projects in Tableau.
+It's your first analytics assignment, and you are overwhelmed not sure on how to go about it.
+You are pretty sure Tableau is the tool you're going to visualize your data with, but you doubt the preconceived framework in your mind, you even not sure how your consumers will respond, we can say you're scared but very optimistic to continue with the assignment.
+This is the process newbies go through in every industry and I hope this article will shed some light on how to deal with analytics projects in Tableau.
 But first, lets take a shot at Tableau pillars which will guide you evaluate the capacity of the tool to handle your project.

 Tableau is build on six pillars;